jupegarnica/garn-validator/README.md

   path: [ 'a' ],

   // the error message
-  message: 'on path /a value null do not match constructor Number',
+  message: 'At path /a null do not match constructor Number',

    // the error constructor
   '$Error': [class TypeValidationError extends TypeError],